LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/forward_1.rst

 User-defined method for forwarding unknown messages sent to an object (using the :ref:`control_send_to_object_2` control construct), automatically called by the runtime when defined.
-This method is declared in the ``forwarding`` built-in protocol as a public predicate.
+This method is declared in the :ref:`forwarding <apis:forwarding/0>` built-in protocol as a public predicate.
 Note that you can make its scope protected or private by using, respectively, protected or private implementation of the ``forwarding`` protocol.

 Modes and number of proofs
 --------------------------